All Episodes

 Performing two Google searches from a desktop computer can generate about the same amount of carbon dioxide as boiling a kettle of water for a cup of tea.

-Google operates huge data centers around the world that consume a great deal of power, said Alex Wisner Gross, a Harvard University physicist, whose research on the environmental impact of computing is due out soon.
+Google operates huge data centers around the world that consume a great deal of power, said Alex Wisner-Gross, a Harvard University physicist whose research on the environmental impact of computing is due out soon.

 A Google search has a definite environmental impact.

-Google is secretive about its energy consumption and its carbon footprint, but if you go to uh Wikipedia, which I know it's an iffy proposition, but at least here's what here's what uh Wikipedia says about Google.
+But if you go to Wikipedia, which I know it's an iffy proposition, but at least here's what Wikipedia says about Google.

 They run its services on several server farms, each comprising thousands of low-cost commodity computers running stripped-down versions of Linux.